 In a sea of visceral first-person shooters and RPGs, it’s easy to forget about slower games.
 Simulation games are all about taking things slow, allowing you to take the role of someone else, fit with all the trials and tribulations that come with that position.
 Here, we’ve compiled a list of the most immersive and impressive simulation titles available.

 Cities: Skylines released at an interesting time, making its way onto virtual shelves mere months after EA’s disastrous reboot of SimCity.
 One of the key features of Cities was that you didn’t need an active internet connection, which SimCity required.
 Although that was enough for city simulation fans to jump ship, it turns out Cities: Skylines is just a better game.

 The core of the game is the same, though.
 You start with a two-by-two-kilometer area where you can start building roads, zoning areas, and constructing buildings.
 As your city grows, you can buy nearby plots of land, expanding your metropolis.
 The base ofhas a ton of content, but Paradox, the developer, has supported it with a load of DLC since launch.
 With everything, you can build casinos, football stadiums, concert venues, and more.

-For those uninitiated, Football Manager 2020 looks like a slightly different take on sports games, and as such, is quickly written off.
+For those uninitiated, Football Manager 2021 looks like a slightly different take on sports games, and as such, is quickly written off.
 However, it’s extremely popular among core gamers, with players often pouring hundreds of hours into each of the annual releases.
 In the game, you run a football club (that being soccer in the U.S.).

 PC Building Simulator has no right to be as fun as it is.
 In the main story mode, you play as a repair person for pre-built computers.
 Each morning, you’ll receive emails with client requests to upgrade their storage, add more powerful hardware, and more.
 You order the parts, wait for the computer to arrive, make the necessary changes, and collect some cash to build your shop.